ShiyuFan0820/CSLearningNote/AdvancedDataStructure/ADS_3_dijkstra.md

     # When we visit a vertex if it's not in the shortest_paths, add it's current shortest distance from A and it's previous vertex.
     if visit_vert not in shortest_paths:
         shortest_paths[visit_vert] = {"dis": closest_dis, "pre": closest_pair["pre"]}
-        # Check if the visit_vert is equal to the to_vert, if not continue to search the neighbours.
+        # Check if the visit_vert is equal to the to_vert, if not, continue searching the neighbours.
         if visit_vert == to_vert:
             break
         # Search for its neighbours.